 Here we see the fender section under construction.
 The outer edges were made from 6mm MDF and assembled using no-nails glue.
 The interior seams were later strengthened with fibreglass, as a back up to the no-nails.
 The infill pieces were added with edges chamfered manually using a cool small file/rasp set.

 Novelty Capsule Company ball halves were used for the hemispheres.
-The bolts were attached using a hot glue and smear of filler, for support.
+The bolts were attached using hot glue and smear of filler, for support.
 Each one was sanded down and the outer dimple filled.
 The filler was rubbed down and sprayed with plastic primer, then filler-primer, before being sanded to a smooth finish.

-One of the finishing touches was to add the detail allen bolts to the fender.
-These were all drilled freehand, using reference photos, no measuring necessary A 3mm (1/8") drill was used, this allowed the 4mm allen bolts to self tap their thread through the MDF fender, meaning no nuts required on the inside.
+One of the finishing touches was to add the detail Allen bolts to the fender.
+These were all drilled freehand, using reference photos, no measuring necessary A 3mm (1/8") drill was used, this allowed the 4mm Allen bolts to self tap their thread through the MDF fender, meaning no nuts required on the inside.